Rice Bowls with Spicy Curry Sauce

 Looking for an easy way to make perfect rice every time?

-Amazon has the Aroma Digital Rice Cooker and Food Steamer for under $30 with FREE shipping.
+Amazon has the Hamilton Beach Digital Rice Cooker and Food Steamer for under $30 with FREE shipping.
 This cooker makes up to 8 cups of cooked rice and it also steams meat and vegetables while the rice is cooking!
-It has a programmable 15-hour delay timer and also works for soups, stews, chili, and more!

 If you have an Instant Pot, it makes excellent rice as well.
 Super hands off!